galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >
 >   > <comment-title>Adjusted p-value Threshold</comment-title>
 >   >
 >   > P-values are calculated by DESeq2.
 A low p-value represent a significantly enriched binding region.
 Since we are doing thousands of independent hypothesis testings, we have to correct for significant p-values that happen just by chance.
 DESeq2 uses the Benjamini-Hochberg procedure as a correction.
-For more information read [here](http://www.biostathandbook.com/multiplecomparisons.html).
+For more information read [this handbook](http://www.biostathandbook.com/multiplecomparisons.html).
 >   {: .comment}
 >
 >   > <comment-title>Fold-Change Threshold</comment-title>